alxriche/custom-checkboxes/README.md

 ## Project status

-**Custom checkboxes 1.0 is released and working.**

-This version is stable and should work smoothly on most browsers.
+This version is the 1.0.0 stable version, this should work smoothly on most browsers.

 ## Installation